mateusriff/robocin-website-challenge/README.md

 ### How My Submission Solves These Issues

 - The new website is built using React and Next 13, providing a modular and scalable structure that makes it easier to maintain and update the codebase.
 React also allows for efficient management of the application's state, making it easier to keep track of changes.
 With server-side rendering, these tools also make the website's performance much better.
 - The website uses Sanity.io as its Content Management System.
 Sanity is a headless CMS that provides an easy-to-use interface for managing website content.
 This allows the website's content to be updated easily, without requiring direct modification of the codebase.
 Additionally, Sanity provides a flexible and scalable solution, allowing for easy expansion of the website's content in the future.
+One of the best things about it, to me, is that the content of the website can be managed in the site itself by just accessing Sanity studio's page via the `/admin` path and (if you have the permitions) editing the content.
 - The website's sections have been overhauled and reimagined with a new, modern, and minimalist design.
 This improves the website's usability and aesthetics, making it more accessible to a wider audience.
 To grant more flexibility to the design, I used the Styled Components library instead of Bootstrap.

 # Conclusion